pypa/packaging.python.org/source/deployment.rst

 Several hosted services for automated testing are available.
-These services will typically monitor your source code repository (e.g. at `Github <https://github.com>`_ or `Bitbucket <https://bitbucket.org>`_) and run your package's test suite every time a new commit is made.
+These services will typically monitor your source code repository (e.g. at `Github <https://github.com>`_ or `Bitbucket <https://bitbucket.org>`_) and run your project's test suite every time a new commit is made.

-These services also offer facilities to run your package's test suite on *multiple versions of Python*, giving rapid feedback about whether the code will work, without the developer having to perform such tests themselves.
+These services also offer facilities to run your project's test suite on *multiple versions of Python*, giving rapid feedback about whether the code will work, without the developer having to perform such tests themselves.